History of the England national football team: Eriksson, 2001–06

-In the second round, England beat Ecuador in the last 16 on 25 June in Stuttgart, courtesy of a free-kick from Beckham, who became the first England player to score in three World Cup tournaments.
+In the second round, England beat Ecuador in Stuttgart, courtesy of a free-kick from Beckham, who became the first England player to score in three World Cup tournaments.
 In the quarter-final against Portugal, Beckham was substituted early in the second half with an ankle injury, and then Rooney was sent off for pushing Cristiano Ronaldo and stamping on Ricardo Carvalho's groin, though Rooney later denied it was intentional.
 A 0–0 draw led to a penalty shoot-out that England lost 3–1, with Lampard, Gerrard and Jamie Carragher all having their attempts saved by the Portuguese goalkeeper Ricardo.
 The morning after, a tearful Beckham announced that he was stepping down as captain, although he stressed that he was keen to continue playing for England.

-McClaren, 2006–07: Qualifying heartache
+McClaren, 2006–07: Qualifying failure

 England's new manager Steve McClaren took over after the 2006 World Cup.
 He appointed Terry Venables as coach and John Terry as captain, and chose not to recall Beckham to the squad for almost a year.

-England started their 2008 European Championships qualifying campaign well, however, they then drew 0–0 at home with Macedonia and then suffered a 2–0 defeat away to Croatia where a miskick by goalkeeper Paul Robinson allowed a backpass by Gary Neville to roll into the net for the second goal.
-The pressure on McClaren increased as England drew 0–0 away to Israel after another lacklustre performance.

 England played their first match at the new Wembley Stadium against Brazil on 1 June 2007, with Terry scoring in a 1–1 draw for which Beckham was recalled.
-After further wins over Israel, Russia and Estonia again, all by the score of 3–0, another victory against Russia would have guaranteed qualification, but despite England taking a first half lead through Rooney, Russia came back to win 2–1.
+After wins in Euro 2008 qualification over Israel, Russia and Estonia, all by the score of 3–0, another victory against Russia would have guaranteed qualification, but despite England taking a first half lead through Rooney, Russia came back to win 2–1.

 Russia's subsequent defeat to Israel gave England another opportunity - they now required a draw against Croatia, who had already qualified.
-With Owen, Rooney and Terry missing from the starting line-up, McClaren recalled players that were inexperienced and out of form, such as Micah Richards, Wayne Bridge, Joleon Lescott.
+With Owen, Rooney and Terry missing from the starting line-up, McClaren recalled players that were inexperienced and out of form, including Micah Richards, Wayne Bridge and Joleon Lescott.
 Scott Carson was handed his competitive debut in goal, and his mistake gave Croatia a 1–0 lead that they doubled soon after.
 England improved in the second half, with Lampard converting a penalty and Crouch equalising, but Mladen Petrić's late winning goal for Croatia meant that England missed their first major tournament since the 1994 World Cup.

 The sight of McClaren standing on the touchline in the rain during this match became an enduring image of his tenure, and he was labelled "The Wally with the Brolly" by the media.
 McClaren refused to resign, but the next day, he and Venables were sacked by the FA.